YashBawa/Jarvis_voiceAssistant/README.md

 These are some of the major snipets of the code

 ![image](https://user-images.githubusercontent.com/90853282/170927436-9fe380a5-2397-4ecc-92d1-3e661d3df379.png)
-thesse are the various modules used in the above project and which helped to make this project much more lively .
+These are the various modules used in the above project and which helped to make this project much more lively .